amos-ws17/amos-ws17-proj1/README.md

 # Conversational Chatbot

-A project for the 2017 AMOS Course in collaboration with Actano
+A project for the 2017 AMOS Course in collaboration with Actano to give work teams a hand in agile methods related topics.
+The chat bot converses with the user about agile methods like Scrum and Kanban.
+It guides the user through the topics by giving him brief overview of the terminology used in those processes.

 ## Getting Started